Home

 What is an ACH payment?

-Established in the 1970s to deal with the growing number of paper checks needing processing, the Automated Clearing House now processes an enormous volume of payments more safely and efficiently than paper checks.
+Established in the 1970s to deal with the growing number of paper checks needing processing, the ACH network now processes an enormous volume of direct payments more safely and efficiently than paper checks.
 According to PaymentsJournal, in 2022, the ACH Network safely processed 30 billion payments valued at over $76 trillion.

 How do ACH payments work?